-- 10. ensuring DSP are available to participate in Therapy and/or BSC appointments with the person on a regular basis or as requested; - 11. coordination and collaboration with therapists and therapy assistants to receive training on the implementation of WDSIs in accordance with the participatory approach; - 12. coordination and collaboration with the BSC to receive training on the implementation of the PBSPs and any other applicable plans; - 13. coordination and collaboration with nurses to receive training on the implementation of HCPs, MERPs and CARMPs; - 14.
-AWMD and related monitoring, including skill development activities that potentially lead to the ability for the person to self-administer medication as appropriate; - 15. ensuring provision of nutritional counseling, if recommended by the IDT and clinically indicated; - 16. assisting the person as needed to attend health related appointments or services and to communicate health needs by utilizing the Health Passport and Physician Consultation forms; and - 17. ensuring that practitioner recommendations are considered, implemented timely, and carried out until discontinued or according to requirements described in Chapter 3.1 Decisions about Health Care or Other Treatment: Decision Consultation and Team Justification Process.
+- 8. supporting people to learn and use their technology as part of natural supports rather than as an extra support; - 9. ensuring timely coordination with a qualified technology provider to assess, install, train participant and staff to use device(s) and implement use; - 10. working with the person's informal support system and other IDT members to initiate and maintain meaningful community connections; - 11. implementation of and monitoring of the effectiveness of the ISP to achieve Desired Outcomes; - 12. ensuring DSP are available to participate in Therapy and/or BSC appointments with the person on a regular basis or as requested; - 13. coordination and collaboration with therapists and therapy assistants to receive training on the implementation of WDSIs in accordance with the participatory approach; - 14. coordination and collaboration with the BSC to receive training on the implementation of the PBSPs and any other applicable plans; - 15. coordination and collaboration with nurses to receive training on the implementation of HCPs, MERPs and CARMPs; - 16.
+AWMD and related monitoring, including skill development activities that potentially lead to the ability for the person to self-administer medication as appropriate; - 17. ensuring provision of nutritional counseling, if recommended by the IDT and clinically indicated; - 18. assisting the person as needed to attend health related appointments or services and to communicate health needs by utilizing the Health Passport and Physician Consultation forms; - 19. ensuring provider agency speaks with guardian to ensure any medical, behavioral or psychiatric information is provided as part of an individual's routine medical or psychiatric care; and - 20. ensuring that practitioner recommendations are considered, implemented timely, and carried out until discontinued or according to requirements described in Chapter 3.1 Decisions about Health Care or Other Treatment: Decision Consultation and Team Justification Process.